CurlyWurly-1/IQ_Group_with_Friedland_PIR/README.md

 <img src="images/P1140936.jpg" alt="IQ Group 240V Mains controller"/>

-This is how a NOVA Wireless PIR looks like.
+This is how a Friedland (NOVA) Wireless PIR looks like.
 Note that the signals transmitted by these wireless PIR sensors are not compatible with the IQ Group Receiver.
-This is why the "translator" device as described here, is needed.
+This is why a "translator" device as implemented by the use if a PICO W with cheap RX and TX modules is useful.